ExcellentSP/dfm-wp-public/README.md

 Title: World and News
 Content: An unordered list of the 100 most recent posts from the "World and News" category.
 If there are no posts in the "World and News" category, I should see a line of text that states: "There are no World and News posts.
 Check back later"

+## Solution Notes
+You can edit what categories are in the listing by modifying the `categories` array in  `/includes/class-dfm-wp-admin-category-listing.php`.

+It was not specified if we were to create categories if they didn't exist, so I added a tiny bit of error handling to ensure the user creates the necessary categories and configures them properly.